Historiography of the Christianization of the Roman Empire: Context and other evidence

-After 1990, evidence expanded exponentially and altered the picture of late antique paganism.
+After 1990, evidence expanded and altered the picture of late antique paganism.
 For example, private cults of the emperor were previously greatly underestimated.
 For many years, the imperial cult was regarded by the majority of scholars as both a symptom and a cause of the final decline of traditional Graeco-Roman religion.
 It was assumed this kind of worship of a man could only be possible in a system that had become completely devoid of real religious meaning.
 It was, therefore, generally treated as a "political phenomenon cloaked in religious dress".
 However, scholarship of the twenty-first century has shifted toward seeing it as a genuine religious phenomenon.

 Classical scholar Simon Price used anthropological models to show that the imperial cult's rituals and iconography were elements of a way of thinking that people formed as a means of coming to terms with the tremendous power of Roman emperors.
 The emperor was "conceived in terms of honors ... as the representation of power" personifying the intermediary between the human and the divine.
 According to Rives, "Most recent scholars have accepted Price's approach".

 Recent literary evidence reveals emperor worship at the domestic level with his image "among the household gods".
 Innumerable small images of emperors have been found in a wide range of media that are being reevaluated as religiously significant.
 Rives adds that "epigraphic evidence reveals the existence of numerous private associations of 'worshippers of the emperor' or 'of the emperor's image', many of which seem to have developed from household associations".
 It is now recognized that these private cults were "very common and widespread indeed, in the domus, in the streets, in public squares, in Rome itself (perhaps there in particular) as well as outside the capital".